British Journal of Cancer: History

 The journal was founded in 1947 by the then British Empire Cancer Campaign (later named Cancer Research Campaign), one of the research charities which later merged to form Cancer Research UK.
 Cancer Research Campaign began partnering with Nature as publisher of the journal in the 1980s, but retained ownership and editorial control.
 In 2021, after the charity experienced a fall in charitable income during the COVID-19 pandemic, Cancer Research UK sold the journal to Springer Nature.

 Ranking

-According to the Journal Citation Reports, the journal received an impact factor of 9.0, ranking it 39th journals in the category of Oncology.
-SJR ranked BJC as 30th journal in cancer research with H-index 224.
+According to the Journal Citation Reports, the journal received an impact factor of 7.8 in 2025, ranking it 43rd journal in the category of Oncology.
+SJR ranks BJC as 32nd journal in cancer research with H-index 290.

 Indexing

 BJC is a top cited general cancer journal committed to publishing cutting edge discovery, translational and clinical cancer research.
 The journal is indexed in: